 In the same vein, your call to action has to show a benefit to your users.
 If people aren’t sure about the value that your CTA button will deliver, they’re not going to click it.

-Having tested different copy on my CTA buttons, I’ve decided to stick with offering benefits.
+Having tested different copy on my CTA buttons, I’ve decided to stick with offering benefits with any action button.
 At QuickSprout, I promised to help my readers “double their traffic in 30 days.”
 Then, on the CTA button, I ask them to click to watch the free course:

-Note: The placement and color of your call-to-action buttons is as important as the message.
+Note: The placement and button color of your call-to-action buttons is as important as the message.
 Many people have found that placing an opt-in box on the right side of the landing page works best, while other marketers get more conversions when the button is placed at the bottom of the page.
 A green button may suggest money and prosperity but isn’t always the best choice for a variety of reasons.

 Does a red CTA button outperform a green button for other psychological reasons in your target audience?
 It’s hard to tell.
 These variations in results tell you one thing – you should test every element of your call-to-action including color and button design.

 Tactic #3: Showcase Instant Gratification